IBM-Bluemix-Docs/ComposeForScyllaDB/scylla-nodetool.md

 # Using nodetool
 {: #using-nodetool}

-To use nodetool to administer your {{site.data.keyword.composeForScyllaDB_full}} service, you have to first add an SSH key, then open a tunnel using the SSH command in the _Socks_ tab of the connection strings.
+To use nodetool to administer your {{site.data.keyword.composeForScyllaDB_full}} service, first you need to add an SSH key, then open a tunnel by using the SSH command in the _Socks_ tab of the connection strings.

-When the tunnel is open, you can use `nodetool` commands with the format shown in the _Nodetool_ tab of the connection strings.
-The command provided returns the status of the Scylla cluster.
+When the tunnel is open, you can use `nodetool` commands, by using the format shown in the _Nodetool_ tab of the connection strings.
+The example command that is provided returns the status of the Scylla cluster.

 ## Available nodetool Commands